matthewn/mastodon-homefeed-rss/README.md

 4. You can now generate an (Atom-flavored) RSS feed by doing `./mastodon-homefeed-rss.py --token <token> <instance>` where _token_ is that access token you received in the previous step.
 A file named _mastodon-homefeed.xml_ will be created in the current directory.
 5. If you'd like the output file to go elsewhere, you can do this: `./mastodon-homefeed-rss.py --token <token> --output_file /path/to/feed.xml <instance>`
 6. Now hook yourself up with a cron job that runs the script with the options you need at the interval you desire.
+  - If you are a `poetry` user, the command your job should run will be something like: `cd /home/user/bin/mastodon-homefeed-rss && poetry run ./mastodon-homefeed-rss.py <instance> --token <token> --output_file <file>`, with the appropriate values plugged in.
+  - Otherwise, to get the script to run inside its virtual environment, do something like: `/home/user/bin/mastodon-homefeed-rss/.venv/bin/python /home/user/bin/mastodon-homefeed-rss/mastodon-homefeed-rss.py <instance> --token <token> --output_file <file>`

 Oh yeah, one additional wrinkle, back at step 3.
 If the access token you receive starts with a dash/hyphen character, that's not gonna work due to a bug in Python's argparse module that is [not going to be fixed](https://github.com/python/cpython/issues/53580) (!).
 So in this case, just do step 3 again to get a different token.